-Panamanian Cuisine: 13 Most Incredible Panama Foods To Try
+13 Most Incredible Foods From Panama You Must Try

 You might be dying go to Panama for the famous Panama Canal, or Bocas Del Toro, or the San Blas Islands.
 We’ll warn you beforehand, though.
 There’s one thing you absolutely won’t see coming.
 And it’s the exquisite Panamanian food!

 Expect all the goodness of fresh seafood with the spices of Latin America, combined with Americanized hybrid recipes.
 There’s truly something for everyone in Panama.

 And you’ll be spending a long time scrolling through restaurant menus.
 Luckily, we’re here to help you out a little!

 In this article, we break down 13 of the most incredible Panamanian dishes and foods to try.

 Arroz Con Pollo is made from a simple recipe of chicken and rice.
 Nothing more, nothing less!

 In fact, locals frown upon any unnecessary additions that alter the original recipe.
 This is one of those Panamanian staple meals that you will end up eating at some point in Panama.
 It’s just that impossible to miss!

 You can also try cooking Arroz Con Pollo at home, here’s a great recipe to try.

 Sancocho is a staple Panamama soup made of chicken and a range of vegetables cooked in a wholesome broth.
 It’s among the most prominent Panamanian dishes, and for all the good reasons!